hwsimpson33/pres2020/docs/posts/week6.md

-## As seen on TV: ads, cable news, and polling during the 2012 presidential race
+## How to buy votes: Lessons from clientelism on US campaign strategies
-### October 10, 2020
+### October 17, 2020

 [Back to main page](https://hwsimpson33.github.io/pres2020/)